Understanding Einstein’s Special Relativity Physics

 Bar leaves my location at Central Station on her own worldline

-I remain sitting in Costa Coffee on the station concourse, so my own world line t remains defined as the t-axis at x=0.
+I remain sitting in Costa Coffee on the station concourse, so my own world line t remains defined as the vertical t-axis at x=0.
 The x-axis itself, as discussed before, is one of my lines of simultaneity, the first one.

 What is Bar’s line of simultaneity?